Trump edges closer to China tariffs, appears to avert trade war

 That said, there is a risk of a mounting cycle of retaliation.
 U.S. Trade Representative Robert Lighthizer warned on Wednesday that Washington would take “counter measures” if Beijing targeted U.S. agriculture.

-The biggest risk to world trade over the longer term may not be a tit-for-tat trade war, but the breakdown of global supply chains that feed companies such as U.S. auto giant General Motors Co (GM.N) and Apple Inc (AAPL.O).
+The biggest risk to world trade over the longer term may not be a tit-for-tat trade war, but the breakdown of global supply chains that feed companies such as U.S. auto giant General Motors Co and Apple Inc.

 “Tensions are likely to escalate further, even without a full-scale trade war.
 This could disrupt global supply chains and damage investor sentiment,” said Dario Perkins, head of global macroeconomics research at TS Lombard, a London-based economic consultancy.

-Trump’s steel and aluminium tariffs, which are tied to Section 232 of the 1962 Trade Expansion Act, go into effect on Friday.
-Canada and Mexico have been given initial exemptions from the 25 percent steel and 10 percent aluminium tariffs.
+Trump’s steel and aluminum tariffs, which are tied to Section 232 of the 1962 Trade Expansion Act, go into effect on Friday.
+Canada and Mexico have been given initial exemptions from the 25 percent steel and 10 percent aluminum tariffs.

 Lighthizer told U.S. lawmakers on Thursday that the European Union, along with Argentina, Australia, Brazil and South Korea, would also be exempted.